 There is a multitude of places to partake in a lively après ski scene which can rival the Austrian resorts.
 On the way down from The Matterhorn/ Schwarzee ski areas is The Hennu Stall, which usually has a live band playing outside on a fair weather day.
 The only drawback is that you may have to ski the last few minutes back with too many Jagermeisters in your system (not to be advised!).

-In the village, there are several après-ski bars, so you can leave your skis at the chalet before enjoying our favourites, The Papperla Pub and The Bubble, both close to the church.
+In the village, there are several après-ski bars, so you can drop off your skis before enjoying our favorites, The Papperla Pub and The Bubble, both close to the church.
 If you are coming down from the Sunnegga area you will pass The Cervo which is sophisticated with occasional live music.
-For the more discerning, Elsie’s Bar is the favourite destination, where you can sip the finest Champagnes by the glass, huddled in a small original wooded chalet, a great pre-dinner activity.
+For the more discerning, Elsie’s Bar is the favorite destination, where you can sip the finest Champagnes by the glass, huddled in a small original wooded chalet, a great pre-dinner activity.

 The fine food is not limited to the mountain restaurants and Zermatt boasts wonderful cuisine from all over the world to suit most budgets and includes Michelin star restaurants.
 Going out in Zermatt can be far more refined than in other ski resorts.
 You can take in live jazz in The Pink Music Bar, the latest movie in English, at The Vernissage, an after dinner drink in the stylish Papa Caesar Cocktail Bar or dance the night (and morning) away at The Schnee Wittchen Night Club (less refined!).

 - Have lunch in Italy.
 The ski down from Klein Matterhorn is the longest (in vertical drop) in the world.
 While only a blue run, even experts will revel in this glorious descent.